 Contributions to the Excellence in Physics fund are used in a variety of productive ways throughout the Department—to support our award-winning outreach programs, to provide student recruiting scholarships, to support undergraduate hands-on research projects, and to create a stimulating intellectual environment through support of special seminars, visiting scholars, and student travel to conferences and symposia.

 The University of Illinois Foundation provides a variety of mechanisms for you to ensure the continued success and traditions of excellence that are the hallmarks of our department.

-Cash gifts are the easiest and most frequent way that our alumni support our programs and facilities.
-You may make a gift on-line to our "Excellence in Physics" fund or send a check directly to the Foundation at the following address:
+Cash gifts are the easiest and most common way that our alumni support our programs and facilities.
+You may make a gift online or send a check directly to the Foundation at the following address: